-The Russian invasion of Ukraine and the ensuing war have sent shockwaves throughout the Netherlands and the rest of Europe.
+The Russian invasion of Ukraine and the ensuing war have sent shock waves throughout the Netherlands and the rest of Europe.

 Here is a list of ongoing campaigns that can use your donations to fund medical aid, emergency shelter, and food supplies for people directly affected by the war.

 - Giro 555 is a collective effort of aid and humanitarian organisations in the Netherlands to collect money for the people in Ukraine.
-At the time of writing, over €137 million have been donated.
+Over €160 million have been donated as of March 2023.